{{org_field_logo}}

 4. Compliance with the Health and Social Care Act 2008 Code of Practice

-Compliance is achieved through clear governance, risk assessment, staff training, and infection control protocols that align with CQC standards and Public Health England (PHE) guidelines.
+Compliance is achieved through clear governance, thorough risk assessment, staff training, and infection control protocols that align with CQC standards and current UKHSA guidance.
+The following measures are in place to meet these standards:

 Maintaining a robust infection prevention and control governance framework